wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Rpg-Gradio-Gguf
 - Status: Working - Still some planned expansion/improvements, and deep testing/improvement, but for now its working quite well.
-I did a quick-fix for the dymanic progress/buttons for v2.16.

 ### Description
 Its a Chatbot with, text and image, generation, tuned to RPG, that uses Gguf models to simulate limitless roleplaing in a Gradio interface in Web-Browser interface.